-Can you keep the water from dropping?
-Let’s make an experiment using simple household materials and try to defy gravity and hold the water in place in an upside down glass and understand the science behind it.
+Can you keep the water from falling down?
+Let’s make an experiment using simple household materials and try to defy gravity.
+We will try to hold the water in an upside-down glass and keep it from falling.
+Also, you will understand the science behind it.

 - Empty Glass

 - sheet Cardboard (that covers the mouth of glass)

 - Take a flat sheet of cardboard and place it over the mouth of the glass.

 - Hold the cardboard with the glass tightly, then quickly upside down the glass.